Mike Patton: Criticisms and views on music

-A big part of Patton's negative views on the entertainment industry born out of witnessing the behind the scenes of Faith No More's 1992 world tour as a support band for Guns N' Roses and Metallica, the two most successful heavy metal acts at the time.
+A big part of Patton's negative views on the entertainment industry was born out of witnessing the behind the scenes of Faith No More's 1992 world tour as a support band for Guns N' Roses and Metallica, the two most successful heavy metal acts at the time.
 Although the music and views of Faith No More were in stark contrast with them, the band accepted most tour deals at the time in order to expand their audience.
 Patton remarked: "Whether you like it or not, it's the top.
 Of course we found that thought exciting.
 But once you're at it, you realize it's total and utter bullshit."
 He and his bandmates constantly disparaged those shows amidst the tour; after a Melody Maker interview where Patton spread out rumors about Axl Rose going bald and using a toupée, the band was put on hold for five hours while Rose confronted them to either step down from the remaining dates or stop their behavior.

 Patton expressed cynicism about the infamous lifestyles of rock stars.
 He told the San Francisco Chronicle in 1995, "It's hard to see as much as you'd like with our schedule on the road, but it's harder to do coke and fuck whores every night.
 Now that's a full time job."
 In the 2000 essay How We Eat Our Young, he mocked the romanticization of popular musicians by comparing their work, including his, to peeping toms and thieves.
 Patton was also fond of "play[ing] with" people whose "egos [got] tied in with" them, for example he constantly made fun of Anthony Kiedis in interviews after the latter accused him of stealing his style, and afterward did the same with new wave band INXS who became upset when Patton laughed off an offer to join them.
 Another occurrence was his ridicule of the macho persona displayed by metal band Pantera: in 1999, he proclaimed that vocalist Phil Anselmo finally "came out of the closet" and on another show claimed that an attendant stopped for illicitly stage diving deserved it because he wore a Pantera shirt.
 In the early 2000s, Patton was asked to be part of a new supergroup—later named Velvet Revolver—that would feature original members of Guns N' Roses.
 Patton, again, laughed at the request, telling a reporter, "I think everyone else knows [why I was not interested], except them.
 Which is the funny part."
 Instead, the singer joined mathcore band the Dillinger Escape Plan for a 2002 EP.
 Consequence of Sound deemed Patton "the epitome of the anti-rock star."